OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-27.md

 ## 2 Chronicles 27:1

-Jotham was twenty-five years old when he became king, and he reigned for sixteen years in Jerusalem.
+Jotham was twenty-five years old when he began his reign, and he ruled for sixteen years in Jerusalem.
-And his mother’s name was Jerushah, the daughter of Zadok.
+His mother was named Jerushah, the daughter of Zadok.

 ---